 Skyline Transitional Care Center is a senior living facility located in Boise, Idaho.
 The city has a total of 235,657 people.
-Featuring an overall score of F, we consider this to be a lower end facility.
-This place did not have any redeeming qualities.
-Lastly, this facility had an ownership change in the last year.
-Hopefully, new ownership is able to elevate its quality standards.
+Featuring an overall score of D, this is a subpar facility.
+This place has very little working in its favor.
+More information on this nursing home's category grades may be found below.
+Its best category is nursing, which is discussed in the next section.

 Skyline Transitional Care Center